-MSBF is a flexible 30-credit advanced master's in all business school disciplines that is completely contextualized to the fashion and luxury industries.
+MSBF is a flexible 30+ credit advanced master's in all business school disciplines that is completely contextualized to the fashion and luxury industries.
 Bridging the gap between the creative and executive sectors, our program fills a void in the marketplace and is uniquely designed to create a new breed of leaders.
 Weekend and evening classes are designed for working professionals and full-time students alike.
-Complete the program in as little as two semesters or slowly over a period of up to four years.
+Complete the program in as little as two semesters or slowly over a period of up to four and a half years.

 Enrollment & Scheduling Options